Son Tra Peninsula, Da Nang: Forest, Coast and Quiet Roads

 A Quieter Side of Da Nang

-Son Tra Peninsula reveals a softer edge of Da Nang, one shaped by landscape rather than schedules.
 It is a place to step away briefly, breathe a little deeper and notice how the city loosens at its edges.

 You may not remember every viewpoint or bend in the road.
-What often stays is the feeling of space, moving without urgency, the forest giving way to sea and the city waiting quietly below.
+What often stays is the feeling of space, moving without urgency, with forest giving way to sea and the city waiting quietly below.

 Sometimes, that is enough.